tmtsoftware/csw/docs/src/main/commons/command.md

 The commands in `submitAllAndWait` will execute sequentially, but each one must complete successfully for the subsequent commands to be executed.
 If any one of the commands fails, `submitAllAndWait` stops and the list is returned with the commands that are completed up to and including the command that failed.
-This is shown in the following example by making the invalidCmd second in the list.
+This is shown in the following example by making the invalid command second in the list.

 Scala/query usage
 :   @@snip [CommandServiceTest.scala](../../../../csw-framework/src/multi-jvm/scala/csw/framework/command/CommandServiceTest.scala) { #submitAllInvalid }